vannguyengd/gooddata-ui/docs/measure_value_filter_component.md

 ## Treating null values as 0

 By default, an execution containing a measure value filter does not pass null (missing) values to arithmetic operations.
-However, you can allow users to make the execution replace the null values with 0 and include the null results in calculation.
+However, you can allow users to make the execution treat the null values as 0 and include the null results in calculation.

-To do so, enable the "Treat blank values as zero" checkbox in the filter dialog.
+To do so, enable the "Treat blank values as 0" checkbox in the filter dialog.
 By default, the checkbox is not selected.

 ![Treat null values as 0](assets/mvf_treat_null_values_as.png "Treat null values as 0")